 - Housing

 - Wastewater

 - Water

 - Roadways

 - Community Facilities

 - Public Accessibility

 Program Guidelines

 Community Development Block Grant

+Type

 Grants to city and county jurisdictions.

+Funding Limits

 Funding limits vary by activity as specified in each notice of funding availability (NOFA).

-A NEPA environmental impact statement must be completed and submitted with application to meet program threshold requirements.

-The NOFA released on January 21, 2020.
+CEQA/NEPA A NEPA environmental impact statement must be completed and submitted with application to meet program threshold requirements.
+Terms/Dates The NOFA released on January 29, 2021.
 Applications may be submitted online.
-Application submittal start date: February 14, 2020.
-Over-the-counter applications accepted until funds are exhausted or no later than September 30, 2020.
-Competitive applications are due April 15, 2020.
-Jurisdiction sets type of financing and terms (grants vs. loans).

-Non-entitled cities or counties that do not receive funding from the U.S. Department of Housing and Urban Development's (HUD's) CDBG entitlement program.
+Application submittal start date: January 29, 2021.
+Application due dates are as follows: - Community Development Activities: April 30, 2021, by 5 p.m.
+(PDT) - Economic Development Activities: May 31, 2021, by 5 p.m.
+(PDT) Eligibility Requirements Non-entitled cities or counties that do not receive funding from the U.S. Department of Housing and Urban Development's (HUD's) CDBG entitlement program.
 Jurisdictions can pay for their own system, project, or community facilities, or grant or loan funds to private or public entities.
 Contact HCD regarding special restrictions for Native American and Colonia funding.

-Connie Mallavia 916-263-2711

-Sam Lieu 916-263-7423

-Jon Diedesch 916-263-2561

-Public Improvements - Water

-The project must principally benefit low/moderate income persons/households.
+Program Contacts Roxann Kuhnert (916) 263-6468 Felicity Gasser (916) 263-6514 Public Improvements - Water Purpose The project must principally benefit low/moderate income persons/households.
 For example, make water system upgrades for residents of communities with more than 51 percent of its residents being low/moderate income, or extend water service to a site for a business that creates jobs for low/moderate income persons.

-Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.
+Eligible Uses Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.
 Pay for repair or new construction of town's water tank.
 Pay for one-time assessment fees for low-income families.
 Pay for installation of private laterals and hook-up fees for low-income families under housing rehabilitation activity.
+Ineligible Uses Maintenance costs.